The 27th March to 2nd April is Autism Acceptance Week đ

 Autism acceptance week is a time to celebrate our differences and recognise the value of including all within society.

 I would like to say to all autistic people on world autism awareness day, that the world is more beautiful and rich for your presence.
 Your drive for fairness and order makes the world more beautiful.
-Neurodiverse people everywhere: thank you for your innovation, your kindness, your out of the box thinking, your love and your patience, while the world catches up with your brilliant minds!
+Neurodiverse people everywhere: thank you for your innovation, your kindness, your out-of-the-box thinking, your love and your patience, while the world catches up with your brilliant minds!

 Written by JAHugill đ